onevcat/UniWebView-Docs/docs/api/uniwebviewnativelistener.md

   <div class='api-body'>
     <div class='desc'>
       <div class='summary'>
-<p>Name of current listener.
+<p>Name of the current listener.
 This is a UUID string by which native side could use to find the message destination.</p>
 </div>
                 </div>
   </div>